 Galleria Franchetti alla Ca d’Oro

-How did it get its name “the golden house”?
-Because it used to be covered with Gold mint back in the days, and the gold faded by erosion from the water.
-Yet, the intricate details of the balcony remained and it’s one of the most beautiful Gothic buildings on the side of the Grand Canal, that you would hardly miss as you sail down the grand canal on a waterbus.
+How did it get its name “The Golden House”?
+Because it used to be covered with Gold mint back in the day, and the gold faded by erosion from the water.
+Yet, the intricate details of the balcony remained and it’s one of the most beautiful Gothic buildings on the side of the Grand Canal, that you would hardly miss as you sail down the Grand Canal on a waterbus.

 Basilica di Santa Maria della Salute

 Strangely I got off at the Basilica di Santa Maria Della Salute right before reaching St Mark’s Square, but yet it’s not a bad place to start your exploration of Venice.
 Because it’s quieter, and it’s a merely 10-to-15-minute walk through the Ponte dell’Accademia to get back to the popular square.
 The cathedral, simply known as the Salute, was built in the 17th century, as a Redentore church right after a wave of the plague that killed almost a third of the island population in 1630.
 While the church was not entirely dedicated to the plague, at that time, it was therapeutic to the public and the church is in honor of the Virgin Mary, who was considered to be a protector.

 The church is located at the end of the Grand Canal, a location that captures eyeballs from the surrounding water; and inside, the church is an octagonal-shaped space with eight radiating chapels and three altars that depict scenes of the Virgin Mary’s life.